langchain-ai/langgraph-studio/README.md

 When you open LangGraph Studio, you will automatically be in a new thread window.
 If you have an existing thread open, follow these steps to create a new thread:

 1. In the top-right corner of the right-hand pane, press `+` to open a new thread menu.
-1. Choose between `Empty thread` or `Clone thread`.
-If you choose `Clone thread`, the state from the currently selected (existing) thread will be copied into a new thread.
-The original and copied thread are completely independent.

 The following video shows how to create a thread: